lcp2000/Cloudflare-DNS-Updater/README.md

   **OR**

-        # Within the your cron script, add this to run every 2 hours
+        # Within your cron script, add this to run every 2 hours:
         0 */2 * * * /home/apps/cfdns/cfdns.sh